 Highlight the day of Start Reminder using CURSOR buttons, then press CURSOR ▶ to select.
 To erase SPECIAL EVENT, select ERASE EVENT then press CURSOR ▶.
+Press EXIT to quit menu or CURSOR ◄ to return to previous menu.

 If the clock is not set, you can not use this function and the next screen will appear.